-Our mission in the SAAFE Office is to be a support system for the individual and to inform and advise them through the process of healing.
-The SAAFE Office provides advocacy services to individuals of all genders who are survivors of sexual assault.
+Our mission is to be a support system for the individual and to inform and advise them through the process of healing.
+The Prevention and Wellness Office provides advocacy services to individuals of all genders who are survivors of sexual assault.
 The Assistant Director meets with students at their request and provides them with information about their rights and options that exist in dealing with the assault, and supports them in their decision-making.
 All of this occurs within the realm of confidentiality.

-The Assistant Director also advises the SAAFE Advocates.
-Advocates are a group of Trained Peer Educators that are confidential resources able to provide education, resources, and support.
+The Assistant Director also trains the SAAFE Advocates.
+SAAFE Advocates are a student organization of Trained Peer Educators that are confidential resources able to provide education, information, and support.